hashicorp/design-system/website/docs/components/dropdown/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
   <C.Property @name="yield">
-    Elements nested in this child component are yielded inside the ListItem.
+    Elements passed as children are yielded as inner content of the ListItem.
 When using the “generic” ListItem, the product team is responsible for implementing the layout and accessibility.
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).